dalibo/emaj/docs/en/groupsCreationFunctions.rst

 All these functions return the number of assigned tables or sequences.

-The tables assignment functions create all the needed log tables, the log functions and triggers, as well as the triggers that blocks the execution of *TRUNCATE* SQL statements.
+The tables assignment functions create all the needed log tables, the log functions and triggers, as well as the triggers that process the execution of *TRUNCATE* SQL statements.
 They also create the log schemas if needed.

 The "configuration table" method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^